killianlutz/killianlutz.github.io/docs/introduction/about.markdown

   - Inverse problems
   - Scientific computing

-Some keywords related to my work:

-Lindblad, Qudits, Time minimal, A priori estimates, Parametric resonance, Reduced models, Learning
+Some keywords: Time minimal, Lindblad, Parametric resonance, Reduced models, Learning

 # <span style="color:#e67e22"> PhD project </span>

+I work under the supervision of <span style="color:#e67e22">[Emmanuel Franck](https://irma.math.unistra.fr/~franck/index.html) and [Yannick Privat](https://yannick-privat.perso.math.cnrs.fr)</span> and closely <span style="color:#e67e22">collaborate with physicists</span> of the group [Q-Dyno](https://www.ipcms.fr/en/equipe/theoretical-quantum-dynamics-of-nano-objects-dyno/) at IPCMS.

-I work on the optimal control of (open) quantum systems and its applications to quantum computing.
-This work is carried out under the supervision of [Emmanuel Franck](https://irma.math.unistra.fr/~franck/index.html) (INRIA) and [Yannick Privat](https://yannick-privat.perso.math.cnrs.fr) (IECL).
-We closely collaborate with the group of physicists [Q-Dyno](https://www.ipcms.fr/en/equipe/theoretical-quantum-dynamics-of-nano-objects-dyno/) at IPCMS.
+I work on the <span style="color:#e67e22">optimal control of (open) quantum systems</span> and its applications to quantum computing.
+This involves non-linear control systems and high-dimensional optimization.

-It is mathematically and numerically challenging because it is about *non-linear* control theory and *high-dimensional* optimization.

-An example of problems we consider relates to running algorithms on a quantum computer.
-Given an algorithm, we study and estimate numerically the optimal experimental setup driving noisy qudits from an the "input" logical value to the desired "output" logicial value.
-Here, optimal means running the algorithm as accurately and quickly as possible.
+Typically, given a quantum algorithm, we study and estimate numerically the best experimental setup driving noisy qudits from an the "input" logical value to the desired "output" logicial value.
+Here, best means running the algorithm as accurately and quickly as possible.